Atom Learning logo

 1. Attainment estimate

-The first step in calculating a SAS is to produce an attainment estimate.
-This takes into account the number of questions answered correctly or incorrectly across different test papers, giving equal weighting to each.
-On an adaptive test such as the ISEB, the difficulty of the questions is taken into account.
+The first step in calculating an SAS is to work out an attainment estimate.
+This takes into account both the number of questions answered correctly and the difficulty of each question they answered correctly.

 3. Stanine placement

-After the standardisation is complete, pupils' scores are placed on a stanine curve.
+After standardising , pupils' scores are placed on a stanine curve.
 This represents a scale of 1 (low) to 9 (high), where 5 represents the average for that child's age.
 The stanine can give a broad overview of performance at an individual and year-group level.

 What is a good SAS on the 11 plus?

-• 80 or below represents the bottom 10% of the year group
+• 120 or above is the top 10% of the year group

-• 100 represents the average score for the child's year group
+• 100 is average for the year group

-• 120 or above represents the top 10% of children in that year group
+• 80 or below is the lowest 10% of the year group

-The highest standardised age score a child can achieve is usually 142.
-This score would place them within the top 1% of children taking the test.
+The highest SAS a child can achieve is usually 142.
+This would place them in the top 1% of children taking the test.
+The lowest SAS is usually 60.

 What is the 11 plus pass mark?